lazanasAle/custom-linux-kernel-scheduler_project/README.md

 A prebuilt `bzImage` is also included in this repository under:
 `arch/x86/boot/bzImage`

-you can use this `bzImage` in an emulator with qemu providing the equivalent initramfs.
+you can use this `bzImage` in an emulator with qemu providing the equivalent initramfs, or boot a linux vm with the bzImage as th -kernel option

 ---